Full name Mudhsuden Singh Panesar

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Mudhsuden Singh Panesar, known affectionately in the game as Monty, quickly established himself as a national hero after bursting on to the scene with England in 2006.
+Mudhsuden Singh Panesar, affectionately known throughout the game as Monty, quickly established himself as a national hero after bursting on to the scene with England in 2006.
 With his black patka, wide eyes and eager (if a touch hapless) fielding, he rapidly became a fan favourite.

 After years of limited and negative England spinners, Panesar was a revelation.
-His languid action, hard spin and natural dip deeply excited England supporters but alongside his skills was an effervescence apparent in his cherubic and unconfined celebrations at the fall of each and every wicket.
+His languid action deeply excited England supporters and even on the occasions when sharp turn was not forthcoming that was belied by an effervescence apparent in his cherubic and unconfined celebrations at the fall of each and every wicket.
 Like a lamb let loose from the paddock, he cut a joyful figure.
-Though once considered the saviour of English spin bowling that position was usurped by the emergence of his old Northants colleague Graeme Swann.
-Panesar, however, remains a quality bowler and very much part of England's plans.

 A Luton lad by birth he progressed through Northamptonshire's youth teams and was picked for England Under-19s in 2000.
 He marked his first-class debut a year later against Leicestershire with a match haul of 8 for 131.
 Opportunities thereafter were limited but a fine 2005 season kick-started his career.
 He took 46 Championship wickets at 21.54, and spent part of the winter at the Darren Lehmann Academy in Adelaide.
 That was enough for Panesar to be picked for England's 2006 tour of India in February.
 He made his Test debut at Nagpur picking up his boyhood hero, Sachin Tendulkar, as his first Test wicket and Rahul Dravid as his third.